Social Media Compliance For Regulated Industries: All You Need To Know

 However, for some of these businesses, there are much more serious social media challenges present.

-In this post, we'll look at some common social media compliance risks & help you create a strategy to stay compliant.
+In this post, we'll look at what social media compliance is, some common social media compliance risks, and a handful of amazing tips to help you create a compliance strategy.

 - Social Media Compliance For Financial Institutions